MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/test-module.md

 1. In a web browser, open the following URL to view the module: `https://localhost:4000/modules?type=product-feature`.
 Notice the module name in the **type=MODULE\_NAME** query string parameter.
 This parameter is shorthand for **type=:MODULE\_NAME:MOCK\_FILE\_NAME**, where the default mock file that matches the name of the module is loaded.
 Therefore, the preceding URL is equivalent to `https://localhost:4000/modules?type=product-feature:product-feature`.

-By adding **&debug=true**, you can get more verbose debug information in the Yarn output window and will display error details in the browser if they occur.
+By adding **&debug=true**, you can get more verbose debug information in the Yarn output window and the browser will display any error details if errors occur.

 `https://localhost:4000/modules?type=product-feature&debug=true`